 The gameplay is a unique mixture of beat-em-up and action platformer.
 Taking some cues from Double Dragon and Konami’s own Ninja Turtles games, and combining that with speedy momentum-based movement, isometric platforming, and Konami’s own brand of tricks and traps.
 Ultimately I’d describe it as a beat-em-up action platformer on wheels.

 I consider it the sister game to another Konami release heavily adapted from an external source: Bad n Rad: Skate or Die on the Game Boy.
 Similarly based on an existing property (in this case Electronic Arts’ sub-standard Skate or Die series of games, which Konami published on the NES), like Rollergames it deviated from its source material so much as to be basically a unique property.
 Bad n’ Rad is a sort of racing action platformer, and has a very similar setting and feel to Rollergames.
 I wouldn’t be surprised if they had designers in common.

 Rollergames has a setting and story that takes the basic branding and teams from the (nominally) sports-based show, and throws them into a standard videogame fictional world.
-Bad guy has taken the head of the league hostage etc, pick a Rollergames team and set out over a variety of themed stages to defeat bad guy.
+A bad guy has taken the head of the league hostage, pick a Rollergames team and set out over a variety of themed stages to defeat bad guy.

-You pick a team at the start of each round.
+You choose a team at the start of each round.

 T-birds – Chunky fat dudes (I’ve now learned based on a particular fan favourite character)

 T-birds guy is slow to accelerate but powerful, Hot Flash girl is fast but weak, and Rockers dude is the Goldilocks selection.
 I always choose Hot Flash because quicker control is more valuable in platforming (which are the most difficult parts of the game), and who can resist 80s girls in hot pink?